 - Your pets act strangely, as though they perceive the loved one;

-- Feathers appearing in strange places;
+- Feathers or objects appearing in strange places;

 - Flickering lights when you talk, think about or feel the presence of your loved one;